arpithindukuri/arpithindukuri.github.io/_posts/2020-03-29-digit-recognition.markdown

 How far am I?
 Not very...

-* Mar 29 2020 - I am currently figuring out the MNIST data file format (.idx3-ubyte... what??), and how I can get the images into ~~Processing~~ Python.
+* Mar 29 2020 - ~~I am currently figuring out the MNIST data file format (.idx3-ubyte... what??), and how I can get the images into Python.~~ Done!
+I now know basic Python syntax and can word with the mnist data. ~30 minutes.
+* Apr 1 2020 -

 # How it Started